adavarski/k3d-argo-vclusters-playground/README.md

             extended: true
         serviceCIDR: 10.43.0.0/16
         ingress:
-          enabled: true
+          enabled: false
     chart: vcluster
   syncPolicy:
     syncOptions:
       - CreateNamespace=true
 ````

-As we deployed an ingress controller, we can use this to access the `vcluster`.
+As we deployed an ingress controller via init demo script, we can use this to access the `vcluster`.

 This is absolut brilliant, as we can now order via git pull requests new cluster.